SCI 3101 (LUOA), BIOL 101 (LUO): Principles of Biology

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Discussion
+Video Discussion

 Discussions are collaborative learning experiences.
 Therefore, the student will complete 1 Video Discussion in this course in response to the provided prompt.
 The student will post 1 video of 3-5 minutes of themselves responding to the provided prompt.
-The video should have quality audio and lighting.
+The video should have quality audio and lightning.
 The student must then post 2 written replies of at least 125 words.
 For each thread, the student must support his/her assertions with at least 2 scholarly citations in current APA format.
 This assignment aligns with the following FSLOs: Social and Scientific Inquiry 1, 3, and 4; Critical Thinking 2.

 The student will develop a Punnett square to indicate the phenotype, genotype, and the percentage of each occurrence for a heterozygous pea plant.
 This assignment aligns with the following FSLO: Communication and Information Literacy 1 and 4.

-The virtual labs assigned in this course are designed to correlate with and enhance the module content.
+The virtual labs assigned in this course are designed to correlate and enhance the module content.
 These labs are interactive simulations to help improve comprehension and confidence in the course material.
-This assignment aligns with the following FSLOs: SSI 1, SSI 3, and SSI 4.
+This assignment aligns with the following FSLOs: SSI 1, SSI 3, SSI 4.

 *Course specifics are tentative and subject to change each year.
 For the most current information, please refer to the Course Registration Tool.